← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 HTML Elements

-As the !doctype and comment tags show, not all tags require a closing tag.
-For example, the <!doctype html> tag does not need a closing tag because the single tag suffices to identify the content type of the document.
-As such, it serves as a complete HTML element by itself.
-Similarly, a comment tag, or comment for short, does not require a closing tag since the documentation is embedded in the tag itself.
-As a result, it forms a comment element by itself.
+As the !doctype and meta tags show, not all tags require a closing tag.
+The !doctype tag does not need a closing tag because the single tag suffices to identify the content type of the document.
+Similarly, the meta tag does not require a closing tag since the documentation is embedded in the tag itself.
+Both of these tags form HTML elements by themselves.

 Some tags require additional information, or attributes, to complete their definition.
-For example, the <html lang="en"> tag includes a lang attribute that specifies the language used in the page.
+For example, the <meta name="author" content="Dave Reed"> tag includes a name attribute that specifies the name of the item being documented and a content attribute that specifies the specific name.

 Document Formatting